European enslavement of Indigenous Americans: Colonial period

-As other European colonial powers joined the Castilians, the practice of Indigenous enslavement was expanded.
+As other European colonial powers joined the Spanish, the practice of Indigenous enslavement was expanded.
 The new international market for products like tobacco, sugar, and raw materials incentivized the creation of extraction- and plantation-based economies in eastern North America, such as English Carolina, Spanish Florida, and (Lower) French Louisiana.
 At first, slave labor for these colonies was obtained largely by trading with neighboring tribes, such as the Yamasee.
 This trade in slaves was new: prior to the arrival of Europeans, tribes in eastern North America did not view slaves as commodities that could be bought and sold freely.
 Anthropologist David Graeber argued that debt and the threat of violence made this sort of transformation of human beings into commodities possible.
 Tribes like the Yamasee raided for slaves in order to pay back the debt they owed to European traders for finished goods.
 This in turn created a demand for guns and ammunition, which further indebted the slave-raiding tribes and created a vicious cycle.
 Most (but not all) tribes in eastern North America had not considered the status of slave heritable, and often integrated the children of slaves into their own communities.
 The export of slaves to European colonies (and the high death rates there) created an unprecedented population drain.
 Slave-raiding also led to constant wars between tribes, and eventually destroyed or threatened to destroy most peoples in the vicinity of the colonies.
 (Note: "The English empire was also able to consume as much of the natives' commodities as the natives could produce, including the trade in enslaved Indigenous people.
 This trade infected the South: it set in motion a gruesome series of wars that engulfed the region.
 For close to five decades, virtually every group of people in the South lay threatened by destruction in these wars.
 Huge areas became depopulated, thousands of Indigenous people died, and thousands more Indigenous people were forcibly relocated to new areas in the South or exported from the region.")
 By the mid eighteenth century, population decline, frequent rebellions, and the availability of African slaves had caused a shift away from the large-scale enslavement of Indigenous peoples.
 Although it would be continued on the frontiers, in the economic cores of settler societies Indigenous slaves would be replaced with those of African origin.